juxor/afaq/markdown/secI1.md

 finished goods are finally sold, suggesting that the market presents systematically misleading signals.
-In addition, rival companies respond to the same price signals by undertaking long term investments at the same time, so creating the possibility of a general crisis of over-accumulate and over- production when they are complete.
-As we discussed in [section C.7.2](secC7.html#secc72), this is a key factor in the business cycle.
-Hence the recurring possibility of over-production, when the aggregate response to a specific market's rising price results in the market being swamped by good, so driving the market price down.
+In addition, rival companies respond to the same price signals by undertaking long term investments at the same time, so creating the possibility of a general crisis of over-accumulation and over- production when they are complete.
+As we discussed in [section C.7.2](secC7.html#secc72) , this is a key factor in the business cycle.
+Hence the recurring possibility of over-production, when the aggregate response to a specific market's rising price results in the market being swamped by goods, so driving the market price down.
 Thus the market is marked by uncertainty, the future is not known.
 So it seems ironic to read Mises asserting that _"in the socialist commonwealth every economic change becomes an undertaking whose success can be neither appraised in advance nor later retrospectively determined.
 There is only groping in the dark."_ [**Op.
 Cit.**, p.
 110]